JoeBowl/foe_bot/README.md

 # foe_bot

-A Python bot to automate certain actions in the game Forge of Empire.
+A Python bot using selenium to automate certain actions in the game Forge of Empire.
 This bot requires the username and password to be stored in the `config.json` file.
 Upon running, it automatically opens a browser window, logs into your account, and performs a series of actions on your behalf.

 The bot is still in the early stages, so manual intervention and supervision are required.
 I currently use the bot once a day to collect all buildings at once, as both the 100PF limit and the "collect all" cost of 5 diamonds can be a hassle.